Can foreigners drive in China?

 It covers traffic laws, road signs, penalties, safe driving practices, and emergency procedures.

-The exam is offered in multiple languages, including English, Chinese, French, Spanish, German, Russian, Arabic, and sometimes Korean or Japanese in major cities.
+The exam is offered in multiple languages, including English, Chinese, French, Spanish, German, Russian, Arabic, and, in major cities, Korean or Japanese.
 Check availability with your local Vehicle Management Office (VMO).

 You’re usually allowed two attempts per day if you fail.